 Makai Toushi SaGa came out at a time when JRPGs were just beginning to gain a foothold in the western market, with Square achieving some success with Final Fantasy and Sega having their own competitor in the Phantasy Star games.
 They also saw an opportunity to fill a missing niche on Nintendo's highly successful portable system and commissioned Final Fantasy veteran Akitoshi Kawazu to direct the project.
 For the game's western release, the game was rebranded "Final Fantasy Legend" to capitalize on that game's popularity despite bearing little resemblance to that game in design (and going on to spawn a completely separate series).
-While the game ultimately garnered somewhat mixed reception with much criticism directed at its unusual mechanics and steep difficulty, it reaped the benefit of being released in the right place at the right time and became Square's first title to sell over a million copies worldwide, and it maintains a cult following to this day for its quirky design and setting.
-It was also a major influence for the Pokémon series, which would go on to become one of the most popular game franchises of all time; a bit of an anomaly considering how unpopular the SaGa series is in comparison.
+While the game ultimately garnered somewhat mixed reception, with much criticism directed at its unusual mechanics and steep difficulty, it reaped the benefit of being released in the right place at the right time and became Square's first title to sell over a million copies worldwide.
+It also maintains a cult following to this day for its quirky design and setting and was a major influence for the Pokémon series, which would go on to become one of the most popular video game franchises of all time; a bit of an anomaly considering how unpopular the SaGa series is in comparison.

 The player is free to customize their party as in the original Final Fantasy, though unlike that game, characters are not broken into distinct classes with their own set of abilities.
 Instead, one is given a choice of races - Humans, Mutants (aka Espers) and several variations on Monsters.
 Human characters gain no direct benefit from combat, but have up to eight slots for equipment and items to use in a fight, making them debatably the most versatile of the choices; however, they are also by far the most expensive to maintain, as they must buy each and every HP, stat upgrade and equippable item they use.
 Mutants gain stats through battle (albeit randomly) and also randomly gain and lose abilities (elemental strengths/weaknesses and spells) from fights, making them stronger in the long run, but also much more volatile in usefulness - they can easily lose a powerful spell and gain a weakness to something a common enemy in a given area casts, with the player having little recourse for combatting this other than frequent saving and reloading.
 Monsters are the hardest class to use well, with their abilities entirely dependent upon their current form, which can only be changed by eating meat after a battle - generally a stronger monster will grant them a more powerful form, though this is not always the case (and often a stronger one has less useful abilities than a weaker one).
 End-game monsters can be extremely powerful, but using them well enough to last that long is a challenge in itself.